JonCorey/Corey-Software-Website/README.md

-# Corey-Software-Website
+# Corey Software Website
-The website of Corey Software
+This is the website of Corey Software.